loicgreffier/docsource/README.md

 Additionally, Docker images are available on [Docker Hub](https://hub.docker.com/r/loicgreffier/docsource):

 - The `docsource:<version>` images contains Docsource as a native binary.
-- The `docsource:<version>-jar` images contains Docsource as a JAR application.
+- The `docsource:<version>-jar` images contains Docsource as a JAR.

 ## Getting Started